TEXflip/AppliedRoboticsStudentInterface/README.md

    parent = -1; // No parents
 2. set up of the starting condition for the node start
 3. Loop for all the nodes in the graph until we reach the goal
-   1. calculate the distance to goal for each neighbour
+   1. calculate the distance to the goal for each neighbour
-   2. calculate the distance to start for each neighbour and set the current node as parent for the neighbour if it is the shortest
+   2. calculate the distance to the start for each neighbour and set the current node as parent for the neighbour if it is the shortest
-   3. take neighbour node with the shortest global distance to goal in with which we continue this loop
+   3. take neighbour node with the shortest global distance (node-goal) and select it for the next visit
    4. set the tag visited to the visited node, to not test it again
 4. Once reached the goal we create a vector where we:
    1. enter the goal node
    2. go to its parent node
-   3. enter it and go again to its parent node
+   3. visit it and go again to its parent node
    4. repeat until we reach the start
 5. Reverse the previous vector to have the nodes in correct order.

 ##### Return

-- `vector <int>` Vector of the nodes where the path passes trough
+`vector <int>` Vector of the nodes where the path passes trough

 ---

+#### smoothPath function

 ```c++
 void Astar::smoothPath(Graph::Graph &graph, vector<int> &path,